The Fireman (band): Electric Arguments

 Nearly ten years passed before McCartney and Youth began creating material for their third studio album, Electric Arguments.
 The duo again recorded songs at McCartney's Hog Hill studio, yet did so one session at a time between 2007 and 2008.
 This was their first album to feature any vocals because both Youth and McCartney felt that their material needed a change; thus the genre of the band evolved from its more electronic roots to an experimental rock influence.
 Like their previous two albums however, McCartney played all of the instruments while Youth co-produced the tracks.The duo borrowed the title Electric Arguments from the poem "Kansas City to St. Louis" by Allen Ginsberg.
-In Wired magazine, McCartney said he had "been looking at the beauty of word combinations rather than their meaning."
+In Wired magazine, McCartney said he had "been looking at the beauty of word combinations rather than their meaning".

-This was The Fireman's first album to be released on the independent label One Little Indian, switching from McCartney's usual EMI.
+This was the Fireman's first album to be released on the independent label One Little Independent, switching from McCartney's usual EMI.
 This was due to McCartney's belief that major labels were not adapting to the times, referring to the newfound popularity of online music at the time such as iTunes.

 Musical style/development

 The Fireman began as an ambient techno group but over three albums it has morphed into an experimental rock band more reminiscent of McCartney's solo work.
-The duo have said that their work has been highly influenced by songs such as "Tomorrow Never Knows," a Lennon-McCartney track from 1966's Revolver.
+The duo have said that their work has been highly influenced by songs such as "Tomorrow Never Knows", a Lennon-McCartney track from 1966's Revolver.
 For the most part, the recording process for the band is very casual and spontaneous.
 Youth described this informal way of making songs in the online magazine Sound on Sound:

 Although this way of recording seemed relaxed, McCartney found the process thrilling – even frightening at times – compared to the orderly style to which he is accustomed in the studio.
 "If I hadn't done The Fireman," he said, "I think I would wish I'd done that, because it freshened ideas up for me."